“Underdog”

 • Listening Watch the official lyric video in English.

-• Post-Listening Focus on the forms in the simple past tense with the gap-fill exercise below.
+• Grammar Focus on the forms in the past tense with the gap-fill exercise below.
 Lyrics intended for nonprofit educational use only.

 participial phrases, part 2.docx participial phrases, part 2.pdf

-• Post-Listening If you use the True Stories reading series, follow up with one of these stories about someone who persevered when faced with a challenge: “Try, Try Again” or “The Champion” (True Stories 2); “Margaret Patrick… Meet Ruth Eisenberg” or “The School and the Stamp” (True Stories 3); “How You Finish” or “Love Under Siege” (True Stories 4); “The Chef” (True Stories 5).
+• Reading If you use the True Stories reading series, you could follow up with one of these stories about people who persevered when faced with a challenge: “Try, Try Again” or “The Champion” (True Stories 2); “Margaret Patrick… Meet Ruth Eisenberg” or “The School and the Stamp” (True Stories 3); “How You Finish” or “Love Under Siege” (True Stories 4); “The Chef” (True Stories 5); “745 Miles on a Pink Bike” (Pop-Up Story 1, 3 levels).